inverse-probability/about/README.md

 De Morgan (1838), An Essay on Probabilities, Ch.
 3 "On Inverse Probabilities"

 ### What _was_ not clear about this term in the past?
 The inventors of the term seemed to not notice the subtle difference between the probability of a real event and the "probability of the probability of an event having some particular value".
-The tautologically equivalent word 'likelihood' doesn't clarify the situation, it makes it even more vague and obscure.
+The tautologically equivalent word 'likelihood' (instead of "probability of the probabitiy" of course) doesn't clarify the situation, it makes it even more vague and obscure.

 ### What do we do about this confusion?
 Eigther we continue using this word 'Bayesian' all the time until the end of days or...